 Darren W. M. Thomas

-Darren Thomas, J.D., CPA, EA, is a senior tax manager at Traphagen CPAs & Wealth Advisors, LLC.
-He is a member of the NJCPA and can be reached at email@example.com.
+Darren Thomas, J.D., CPA, EA, is the tax director at Traphagen CPAs & Wealth Advisors.
+He is the leader of the NJCPA Federal Taxation Interest Group.

 More content by Darren W. M. Thomas: